 Neck, Topline, Body

-Neck--Strong and slightly
+Neck--Strong and slightly arched, of medium

-with curls and, if trimmed, tapering toward the point.
+curls and, if trimmed, tapering toward the point.

 Shoulder blades are very long, well covered with muscle, and are moderately laid back at about a 55 degree angle.